 What to eat and drink in Belgium

-#29 Together with Switzerland, Belgium produces arguably the best chocolates in the world!
-Belgium’s history with chocolate goes a long way from the 1600’s and their love for it has increased with time.
-Congo’s colony has had a major influence by providing Belgium with large amounts of Cocoa.
+#29 Together with Switzerland, Belgium arguably produces the best chocolates in the world!
+Belgium’s history with chocolate goes a long way from the 1600s, and their love for it has increased with time.
+Congo’s colony had a major influence by providing Belgium with large amounts of Cocoa.
 Both Chocolate Bars and Praline are Belgian inventions.

 Money and Costs of traveling to Belgium

-#34 Besides being a founding member of the EU, Belgium is also a founding member of the Eurozone and shares the euro with 25 other countries which very handy to… everyone 🙂
+#34 Besides being a founding member of the EU, Belgium is also a founding member of the Eurozone and shares the euro with 25 other countries, which is very handy to… everyone 🙂

-#35 Belgium is a highly developed, rich country which means that things tend to be pricey particularly services.
-Even supermarkets are usually more expensive than in most of the other countries, but like almost everywhere else it’s much cheaper to buy things at supermarkets than going to restaurants.
+#35 Belgium is a highly developed, rich country, meaning things tend to be pricey, particularly services.
+Even supermarkets are usually more expensive than in most other countries, but like almost everywhere else, it’s much cheaper to buy things at supermarkets than go to restaurants.

 #36 You can use Debit cards almost everywhere in Belgium (mostly Visa and MasterCard), but credit cards aren’t as widely accepted.
-The smaller the retailer the higher the probability he won’t accept credit cards and/or even charge 5% for using it.
+The smaller the retailer, the higher the probability he won’t accept credit cards and/or even charge 5% for using them.

-#37 ATM network is well developed in Belgium so you shouldn’t have major problems finding them to withdraw money, even in smaller villages.
+#37 ATM network is well developed in Belgium, so you shouldn’t have major problems finding them to withdraw money, even in smaller villages.
 Your bank may charge you for withdrawing money if you aren’t from another Eurozone country.
-On the other hand, in general, ATMs don’t charge you money for it and if they do they have to advise you before the withdrawal.
+On the other hand, ATMs generally don’t charge you money for it; if they do, they have to advise you before the withdrawal.

-#38 Accommodation prices tend to be very expensive, particularly in central areas of the major touristic destinations.
-You may find a few nice hostels at reasonable prices and if you do book them because it isn’t easy.
+#38 Accommodation prices are prohibitive, particularly in central areas of major touristic destinations.
+You may find a few friendly hostels at reasonable prices, and if you do, book them because it isn’t easy.

-As per our experience, Booking has the largest variety of accommodations and the prices in Belgium.
+As per our experience, Booking has the most extensive variety of accommodations and prices in Belgium.
 You can use the box below to book your stay.

-#39 Food and drinks in restaurants are also on the expensive side, so if you are on a budget we recommend you to buy ingredients or food in supermarkets.
+#39 Food and drinks in restaurants are also expensive, so if you are on a budget, we recommend you buy ingredients or food in supermarkets.

-#40 Tipping isn’t mandatory and you are not expected to always tip in restaurants.
-You should tip only if you want to reward a good service.
-Waiters are usually reasonably paid and don’t need the tips to make up the salary.
-If still want to tip, 2 Euros is considered a good tip.
+#40 Tipping isn’t mandatory, and you are not expected to always tip in restaurants.
+You should tip only if you want to reward good service.
+Waiters are usually reasonably paid and don’t need tips to make up the salary.
+If you still want to tip, 2 Euros is considered a good tip.

 How to travel in Belgium

-#41 One cool thing about traveling to Belgium is how easy it is.
-Being located in the center of Europe and the unofficial capital of the EU makes it very very easy for anyone to travel to Belgium by plane, train or car!
-Particularly to Brussels.
+#41 One cool thing about traveling to Belgium is its ease.
+Being located in the center of Europe and the EU’s unofficial capital makes it very easy for anyone to travel to Belgium by plane, train, or car!
+Particularly in Brussels.
 Furthermore, you can easily find low-cost airlines that fly to Belgium, which makes it even better.

 #42 The public transportation in Belgium works very well, despite being a bit expensive.
-There are trains to every major Belgian city.
-You can easily reach barely any place in Belgium by using only trains and busses.
-Note that buses tend to be a bit cheaper than trains, particularly the international ones.
+There are trains to every significant Belgian city.
+You can barely reach any place in Belgium using only trains and buses.
+Note that buses are a bit cheaper than trains, particularly international ones.

-When using public transports to travel in Belgium note the design of metro stations in Brussels.
-Many of these stations are thematic and some of them are very beautiful.
+When using public transport to travel in Belgium, note the design of metro stations in Brussels.
+Many of these stations are thematic, and some of them are very beautiful.

-#43 If you prefer driving yourself you’ll be pleased to know that Belgian highways are all free!
-Yes, there are no highway tolls.
-Maybe this helps to balance the prices of almost everything else… On the other hand, fuel is very expensive, both diesel and gasoline.
+#43 If you prefer driving yourself, you’ll be pleased to know that Belgian highways are all free!
+Yes, there are no highway tolls (as in Luxembourg).
+Maybe this helps to balance the prices of almost everything else… On the other hand, fuel is costly, both diesel and gasoline.

 #44 Driving in Belgium is particularly easy and unproblematic.
-The roads are goods, there are many highways and other drivers are usually peaceful.
-The downside is that closer to the bigger towns and on peak hours you’ll most certainly find traffic jams.
+The roads are good, there are many highways, and other drivers are usually peaceful.
+The downside is that you’ll most certainly find traffic jams closer to the bigger towns during peak hours.

 #46 You shouldn’t have problems finding hotels, bars, and restaurants with wifi.
-This is a highly developed, urban country and internet is everywhere, particularly in tourist areas.
-But if that’s not enough you can easily buy a local 3G!
-Or if you have one from another EU country you can use data roaming freely within the EU (for short periods).
+This is a highly developed, urban country, and the internet is everywhere, particularly in tourist areas.
+But if that’s not enough, you can easily buy a local data sim card!
+Or if you have one from another EU country, you can use data roaming freely within the EU (for short periods).

-Again, and as we stated before it’s better to be safe than sorrow so always Remember to Buy Travel Insurance Before Your Trip!
+Again, and as we stated before, it’s better to be safe than sorrowful, so always Remember to Buy Travel Insurance Before Your Trip!

 #50 What documents are needed to travel to Belgium?
-It really depends on where you are coming from 🙂 If you are from a Schengen country just take your ID Card (or passport) and enjoy.
-If not click here for more info on this and on Schengen Visas and here find which passports need a visa to enter Belgium.
+It really depends on where you are coming from 🙂 If you are from a Schengen country, just take your ID Card (or passport) and enjoy.
+If not, click here for more info on this and Schengen Visas, and here find which passports need a visa to enter Belgium.